sshuy/notesbtw/General.md

             return Sword("steel")
     raise Exception("can not craft")
 ```
-### Ordering is so ==very fucking important== when it comes to control flow, like seriously...
+### Ordering is so VERY FUCKING IMPORTANT when it comes to control flow, like seriously...
 Okay so we have a task where we are implemented overloads on operators on our custom class type, lets build this example.
-- Class called **Card**
+- Class called 'Card'
     - Members
-        - Rank
+        - Rank [2, 3, 4...
+Jack, Queen, King, Ace] (Strings btw)
-        - Rank Index
+        - Rank Index - Position in the rank array
-        - Suit
+        - Suit [Clubs, Diamonds, Hearts, Spades] (Strings btw)
-        - Suit Index
+        - Suit Index - Position in the rank array

 Now we want to implement three operator overloads.
-- Add
+- Add [+]
-- Less Than
+- Less Than [<]
-- Greater Than
+- Greater Than [>]

 The evaluation of each of these overloads depend on this implementation
 > A card is "greater than" another card if it has a higher rank.
 However, if the ranks are the same, the card with the higher suit is "greater than" the other card.
 This same logic applies to the "less than" operator.
 The "equal to" operator should check that the rank AND suit are equal.